bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/payment-verification.md

 verifiedIndex        map[merkle.Digest]pay.PayId
 ```

 Verified transactions are collected periodically to form a block foundation.
-The block data is broadcasted to a `recorderd` so that a block can be generated.
+The block data is broadcast to a `recorderd` so that a block can be generated.

 ## Payment Module